 We are currently experiencing a high volume of applications.
-During this period, we may take up to 1 month to process your application.
+During this period, we may take up to 1 month to process your online application.
 We will inform you of the outcome in writing.
 If your application is successful, payout of the withdrawals from the nominated MediSave Account(s) will be made to your nominated bank account in the following month, which may include payouts from the month the application was submitted.
-The MediSave withdrawals will be reflected as “MediSave for Long Term Care” in your bank statement.
+The MediSave withdrawals will be reflected as “MediSave Care" in your bank statement.